JonnySpruce/ml-sudoku-solver/blog/sudoko_blog_structure.md

 #### Changing Scale

 So far we have mainly been looking at how one-hot encoding works for a single number, but we need to do this for the whole 9x9 grid, and for all one million puzzles.
 Thankfully pytorch makes this fairly easy to do the conversion as it provides a function called `one_hot`.
-Given a tensor, this function automatically converts it into a one-hot encoded version of the tensor, and this-paired with a transform function on the dataset-allows us to convert all of our puzzles.
+Given a tensor, this function automatically converts it into a one-hot encoded version of the tensor.
+This, paired with a transform function on the dataset, allows us to convert all of our puzzles.

 #### Dataset

 The dataset uses a class provided by pytorch, which we define to have an optional `transform` function.
-When this function is passed in to the init, it is then applied to the data when accessing a certiain item.
+When this function is passed in to the init, it is then applied to the data when accessing a certain item.

 ```python
 class CustomSudokuDataset(Dataset):